repobee/repobee/docs/configuration.rst

 *************
 RepoBee does not *have* to be configured as all arguments can be provided on the command line, but doing so becomes very tedious, very quickly.
-It's typically a good idea to at least configure the oauth_, as well as the GitHub base url (for the API) and your GitHub username (see config_).
+It's typically a good idea to at least configure the :ref:`oauth`, as well as the GitHub base url (for the API) and your GitHub username (see :ref:`config`).

 .. important::